-Built in the early 16th century (there is discrepancies on exact date).
+Built during the early 16th century (there are discrepancies on the exact date).
 The speculation is that Christ Church Gate was built in honor of Prince Arthur, Henry VIII’s elder brother.

 Arthur was to have become king, but he died at age 16 (after marrying Catherine of Aragon) in 1501, leaving the throne (and his wife) to Henry VIII.

-The Cathedral is built in Caen stone from France and gives the building a cream color.
+The Cathedral is built in Caen stone from France which gives the building a cream color.

 The interior of Canterbury Cathedral is a beautiful display of Medieval architecture, stonework, and stained glass with Romanesque side chapels.

 The choir and chapel at the far end were rebuilt 1175-84 after a fire destroyed much of the original ceiling and stonework.